techmaharaj/scalekit-guide/docs/single-sign-on/introduction.md

 Furthermore, this integrated SSO mechanism enhances user convenience, boosts productivity, and reduces the risks associated with password fatigue and reuse.
 These security & administration benefits are driving factors for enterprise organizations to only procure SaaS applications that offer SSO-based authentication.

-## How Single Sign-On works
+## How Single Sign-On (SSO) works

-As a B2B application developer, you must be wondering how to integrate with these myriad Identity Providers that your enterprise customers might be using to offer Single Sign-on experience for your users.

-Fundamentally, Single Sign-on works by exchanging user information in a pre-determined format between two trusted parties, your application and your customer's Identity Provider.
-Most of these interactions happen via the browser as some of the steps need user intervention too.
+Fundamentally, Single Sign-on works by exchanging user information in a pre-determined format between two trusted parties - your application and your customer's identity provider (aka IdP).
+Most of these interactions happen in the browser context as some steps need user intervention.

 <!-- <Single Sign-on Image>
 <Application <==> Identity Provider> -->

-To ensure secure and seamless exchange of user information between your application and your customer's Identity Provider, most Identity Providers support either or both of the two protocols: Secure Assertion Markup Language (SAML) or OpenID Connect (OIDC).
-The objective of both these protocols is the same: Allow secure user information exchange between Service Provider (Your Application) and Identity Provider (Your customer's Authentication System).
-They differ in how these systems trust each other, communicate with each other and exchange user information.
+To ensure secure exchange of user information between your application and your customer's identity provider, most IdPs support two protocols: Secure Assertion Markup Language (SAML) or OpenID Connect (OIDC).
+The objective of both these protocols is same: allow secure user information exchange between the Service Provider (your application) and Identity Provider (your customer's identity system).
+These protocols differ in how these systems trust each other, communicate, and exchange user information.

-Let's look at these protocols at a high level below:
+Let's understand these protocols at a high level.

 ## SAML